HL7NZ/nhi/input/pagecontent/general.md

 ### Id and Identifiers

-All of the FHIR resources in this implementation have both an id and an identifier.

-The id is the ‘physical’ identity of the resource, and the identifier is the business identifier.

-In this implementation, **the id of the resource will always be the same as the value of the identifier assigned by the HPI with a use value of ‘official’**.
+In this implementation, **the id of the resource will always be the same as the value of the identifier assigned by the NHI with a use value of ‘official’**.
 (There will only ever be a single identifier with this use type and system in a resource).

-Thus the id for the resource below would be ‘ZAT2348’, and the url something like:
+Thus the id for the resource below would be ‘ZAT2348’, and the url to read the resource something like:

 https://api.hip.digital.health.nz/fhir/Patient/ZAT2348

-This design allows an implementer to retrieve a resource from the NHI and save it on their own system, but still be able to retrieve the original to check for updates.

-#### Read resource by id

-Extract the value of the identifier where the value of the __use__ element is ‘official’, and use that as the id for a direct read from the server.

-Example:

-Get\<Endpoint>/Resource/identifier

-Get\<Endpoint>/Patient/ZAT2348

-For more information look at the __Get patient Use case__ in the menu

 ### Linking resources and Dormant identifiers